Find A Speaker or Advisor

-This is the essence of why executive communications are so important to any brand strategy today.
+This is the essence of why executive communications strategy is so important to any broader branding effort today.
 We live in a world where news – and outrage – are 24/7, and where there’s historically low trust in institutions of all types.
-Simply laying low may work for awhile, but offers little insurance against a more popular, visible competitor.
-But it’s not enough to get your brand’s logo out there; you need executives out there telling an appealing story about your company’s actions, goals and overall purpose to distinguish yourself, both in news and social media.
+It’s not enough to get your brand’s logo out there; you need executives out there telling an appealing story about your company’s actions, goals and overall purpose to distinguish yourself, both in news and social media.
 The public relates to actual people – as long as they’re likable and saying something positive.

-So, what are the steps you should take to launch an executive communications strategy?
+So, what are the steps you should take to launch and manage an executive communications strategy?

 Align on Your Executive Communications Story

 Before putting your executives into a more public-facing role, you need to be sure they have a narrative to amplify.
-Of course, an organization’s story has to be based on something it’s actually doing; this is non-fiction, not fiction.
+Of course, an organization’s story has to be based on something it’s actually doing.
 But often it takes creativity and reflection to bring all the threads of what you’re doing for your industry or the wider world together into a single picture of your value.
-You also should link your story to important social trends, such as the increased focus on sustainability issues like the environment and diversity, or the relentless rise of artificial intelligence and its potential benefits for humanity.
+You also should link your story to important trends related to business innovation, technology or social issues.
+You need to demonstrate that you’re staying ahead of the curve and building value for stakeholders while staying true to your core mission and values.
+What all this means for your story depends on who you are and what you’re trying to do, but having that story is the essential first step.

 Once you have your executive communications strategy and brand story, you need your faces.
 A lot of care should go into the decision to position certain executives for media, including their expertise and accomplishments, their ability to present a clear and persuasive argument and their overall demeanor.
 In some cases, you’ll have a born media start in your executive ranks.
 In other cases, you’ll need to rely on a partner like Stern Strategy Group to provide media training.
 But what’s important is that you have the right people representing your brand.